 | EU Blue Card | Immediately with offer €45,300+/yr | High-salary jobs in shortage occupations |

-| Permanent Residency (PR) | 4–5 years (2 yrs with Blue Card) | Language B1, pension contributions, stable income |
+| Permanent Residency (PR) | 21 months with B1 German on Blue Card | Language B1, pension contributions, stable income |

 | German Citizenship | 8 years (5 yrs with integration) | Language B1, clean record, financial self-sufficiency |

-If you secure an EU Blue Card — available when your salary exceeds €45,300/year in a shortage occupation — permanent residency is possible in as little as 21 months with B1 German.
+If you secure an EU Blue Card — available when your salary exceeds €45,934.20 (shortage) / €50,700 (standard) from Jan 2026 in a shortage occupation — permanent residency is possible in as little as 21 months with B1 German.
 This is one of the fastest PR pathways in Europe.

 Common Reasons for Rejection — and How to Avoid Them